tomekregulski/day-planner/README.md

 # Description

 This is a simple, single-day planning app.
 Upon loading, the current date and hour is displayed.
 If the current hour falls within business hours, its corresponding time block will be highlighted in blue in the main section.
-Timeblocks turn grey as they fall into the past, and hours that have not yet passed are highlighted green.
+Time blocks turn grey as they fall into the past, and hours that have not yet passed are highlighted green.

 When the user clicks the text box of any hour, a cursor appears, and a task may be entered.
 The corresponding "save" button will save the text to localStorage, and it will load upon any refresh/reload until changed.